JaKooLit/Ubuntu-Hyprland/README.md

 - Do not run this installer as sudo or as root
 - This Installer requires a user with a priviledge to install packages
 - This is only 24.10 Oracular Oriole.
 Check [`MAIN BRANCH`](https://github.com/JaKooLit/Ubuntu-Hyprland/tree/main) for other Ubuntu Versions
-- If you have login Manager already like GDM (gnome login manager), I highly advice not to install SDDM.
-But if you decide to install SDDM, see here [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)

-> [!IMPORTANT]
-> If you are using Gnome already, DO NOT install the SDDM.
-The GDM Login Manager works well with Hyprland.
-For some reason, during installation, you will be asked which login manager you wanted to use.
-But during my test, nothing happened.

 > [!WARNING]
-> If you have GDM already as log-in manager, DO NOT install SDDM
+> If you have GDM already as log-in manager, DO NOT install SDDM.
+GDM (default) Ubuntu Login Manager works well with Hyprland
-> You will encounter issues.
+> If you install SDDM, you will encounter issues.
 See [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)

 ### Gallery and Videos
 <details>